syall/spell-checker/README.md

 Other features of the framework include:

-- Suite Filtering by title: `filter` argument
+- Suite Filtering by title via `filter` parameter
-- Suite Verification by definition: `verifySuite`
+- Suite Verification by definition via `verifySuite`
-- Starting, Running, Ending Hooks
+- Starting, Running, Ending Hooks for the process
-- Test Threshold: `90`% default
+- Configurable Test Threshold with `90`% default
-- Total Test Suites' Results
+- Record of Total Test Suites' Results

 ### Unit Test